manasthakur/learn-vim/README.md

 5. [Plug n Play](modules/module5.md)
 6. [That's not all, Folks!](modules/module6.md)

-The first three modules (available now) are concerned with vanilla (read 'pure') Vim.
+The first three modules wil be concerned with vanilla (read 'pure') Vim.
-The fourth module (December 18th) will introduce some external tools and tips for coding in Vim.
+The fourth module will introduce some external tools and tips for coding in Vim.
-The fifth module (December 25th) will touch upon some popular useful plugins.
+The fifth module will touch upon some popular useful plugins.
-The sixth module (January 1st) will give an insight into some advanced concepts, and tell you how to learn more.
+The sixth module will give an insight into some advanced concepts, and tell you how to learn more.

+The first two modules are already live!
+I plan to release each subsequent module on a weekend.
+The link for each unreleased module lists the topics planned to be covered in that module.
-By the end (that is, on New Year's Day), you will be able to proudly call yourself a _Vim expert_.
+The idea is that by the end (that is, on New Year's Day), you should be able to call yourself a _Vim expert_.
 So let's get started with [(Not just an) Intro](modules/module1.md).

+[Star this repository](https://github.com/manasthakur/learn-vim/) on GitHub if you like the tutorial.
+You can [follow me](https://twitter.com/manasthakur17) on twitter for updates.
 Feel free to send bricks and bouquets to `manasthakur17@gmail.com`.
-You can follow me on [twitter](https://twitter.com/manasthakur17) for updates.

-_p.s._ I plan to create an accompanying video-series with screencasts in near future.